Spring Boot is an auto-configured microservice-based web framework that provides built-in features for security and database access.

 }

-To delete all the items, we can use the groceryItemRepo.deleteAll(); method.
-Deleting all the documents will not delete the collection.
+To delete all the items, we can use the groceryItemRepo.deleteAll() method.

 Next, we implement the CommandLineRunner.run() method to call the above methods: